Shk-Haseeb/Pong-Game/README.md

 # 🏓 Pong in Python
-Made this classic Pong game after finishing the Advanced Programming (BSCS1002) course at the University of Helsinki — because who doesn’t love bouncing pixels?
+Made this classic Pong game after finishing the Advanced Programming (BSCS1002) course at the University of Helsinki

 ## 🎮 Controls
 - Player 1 (Left): W / S